 The Rolling Stones in Ealing

-In Spring of 1962, Brian Jones was to find pianist Ian Stewart and eventually Alexis Korner would offer a bunch of musicians consisting of Mick, Keith, Brian and Ian the chance to perform at the Marquee Jazz Club, that had opened its doors to “British Rhythm and Blues” thanks to Blues Inc’s ongoing success at Ealing.
+In Spring 1962, Brian Jones was to find pianist Ian Stewart.
+Eventually, Alexis Korner would offer a bunch of musicians consisting of Mick, Keith, Brian and Ian the chance to perform at the Marquee Jazz Club, that had opened its doors to British rhythm and blues thanks to Blues Inc’s ongoing success at Ealing.

 British Rhythm and Blues 1962

 In 1962 Ealing was full of live venues and the Town Hall was even a regular venue for major acts of the day such as Acker Bilk, Kenny Ball and Chris Barber.
-In 2012, local people comment they would like to see more LIVE MUSIC,

-2017 – AN UPDATE: The Ealing Music Scene
+The Ealing Music Scene in 2017

-Since the original publication of this web page in 2012, numerous attempts have been made to make LIVE MUSIC a sustainable proposition at the original ‘Ealing Club’ venue.
+Since the original publication of this web page in 2012, numerous attempts have been made to make live music a sustainable proposition at the original Ealing Club venue.
 The Ealing Club CIC (a non-for profit social enterprise) has also been trying to stimulate and define the narrative of Ealing’s contribution to music via exhibitions and music events.

-Campaigns to highlight the club have no doubt centred some attention on the wider plight and the challenges facing ESTABLISHED small live music venues across the UK.
+Campaigns to highlight the club have no doubt centred some attention on the wider plight and the challenges facing established small live music venues across the UK.
 (See Ealing Club Blog)